The Company’s investment objective is to provide Shareholders with long term capital appreciation

 While there will not be any limit on the number or size of investments the Company can make in any sector, the Directors will seek to diversify the Company’s investments across sectors in order to mitigate risk and to avoid concentrating the portfolio in any single sector.

 The Company’s interest in a proposed investment or acquisition may range from a minority position to full ownership.
 The Company intends, in any event, to actively manage the operations of the companies it has invested in.
-To this end, the Company has, through the acquisition of Celsys Limited established a management team in Zimbabwe to provide local day to day management of companies and businesses acquired.
-Wherever possible the Company will seek to achieve board control or financial control of its portfolio companies.
-Indigenisation legislation within Zimbabwe may, however, prevent the Company from acquiring majority control in Zimbabwean businesses.
+Wherever possible the Company will seek to achieve board control and/or financial control of its portfolio companies, within the limits allowed by the regulatory and/or legal framework.

-The Directors believe that through their individual and collective experience of investing and managing acquisitions and disposals in Africa, they have the necessary skills to manage the Company and, with the assistance of Lonrho under the management services agreement detailed in the Company’s AIM admission document, to source deal flow.
+The Directors believe that through their individual and collective experience of investing and managing acquisitions and disposals in Africa, they have the necessary skills to manage the Company.
 Prior to any investment decisions being taken by the Board of the Company, a thorough due diligence process will be undertaken by the Company’s appointed independent specialist financial and legal advisers.

 The Directors intend to seek the consent of the Shareholders for the investment policy on an annual basis.
-The Company, Directors and Lonrho will comply as a matter of policy with the OFAC and Regulation (EC) No. 314/2004 regulations.
+The Company and its Directors will comply as a matter of policy with the OFAC and Regulation (EC) No. 314/2004 regulations.